vmware-archive/PDLTools/README.md

 Installation
 =============

 Installation is a two-step process.
-First, you will have to install PDL Tools on the target machine where GPDB is running.
+First, you will have to install MADlib _and_ PDL Tools on either the Greenplum or HAWQ master node.
 To do this, you will run the following:

      gppkg -i <pdltools gppkg file>